mark-mxwl/freqy/README.md

 ## Contributing

-While I'm not currently accepting feature contributions for Freqy, you can still help out by opening an issue to report a bug or any other odd behavior.
+If you'd like to lend your wizardry to Freqy, you can help the most by opening an issue to report a bug or any other odd behavior.
 If there's an open issue you'd like to tackle, @ me in the comments.
 Thanks for getting involved 🚀

->[!IMPORTANT]
+> [!IMPORTANT]
-> If you do have a feature idea, fork or clone the repo and do your thing!
+> While I'm not currently accepting feature contributions, if you have an idea for one, fork or clone the repo and do your thing!